Fishing in Rodanthe, NC: A Guide to Surf & Offshore Fishing

 Cape Point sits off the paved road, so accessing this prime fishing location will require a long hike or a four-wheel-drive vehicle.
 You'll need to apply for a beach driving permit from the National Parks Service to make the drive.

-Start planning your next fishing trip to Cape Hatteras by booking your stay at Cape Hatteras/Outer Banks KOA Resort.
+Fishing in the Outer Banks in North Carolina allows you to reel in some big ones.
+Start planning your next fishing trip to Cape Hatteras by booking your stay at Cape Hatteras / Outer Banks KOA Resort.
 Our campground offers easy beach access so you can relax and enjoy our amenities between fishing trips.